Doctor Who: History

-Licensed media such as novels and audio plays provided new stories, but as a television programme, Doctor Who remained dormant until 2003.
-In September of that year, BBC Television announced the in-house production of a new series, after several years of attempts by BBC Worldwide to find backing for a feature film version.
-The executive producers of the new incarnation of the series were writer Russell T Davies and BBC Cymru Wales head of drama Julie Gardner.
+Licensed media such as novels and audio plays provided new stories, but as a television programme, Doctor Who remained dormant.
+In September 2003, BBC Television announced the in-house production of a new series, after several years of attempts by BBC Worldwide to find backing for a feature film version.
+The 2005 revival of Doctor Who is a direct plot continuation of the original 1963–1989 series and the 1996 television film.
+The executive producers of the new incarnation of the series were Queer as Folk writer Russell T Davies and BBC Cymru Wales head of drama Julie Gardner.
 From 2005, the series switched from a multi-camera to a single-camera setup.

-Starring Christopher Eccleston as the Doctor, Doctor Who finally returned with the episode "Rose" on BBC One on 26 March 2005.
+Starring Christopher Eccleston as the Doctor, Doctor Who returned with the episode "Rose" on BBC One on 26 March 2005, after a 16-year hiatus of in-house production.
 Eccleston left after one series and was replaced by David Tennant.
-There have since been eleven further series in 2006–2008, 2010–2015, 2017–2018, and 2020, as well as Christmas/New Year's Day specials every year since 2005.
-No full series was broadcast in 2009, although four additional specials starring Tennant were made.
-Davies left the series in 2010 after the end of series 4, and the David Tennant specials were completed.
-Steven Moffat, a writer under Davies, was announced as his successor, along with Matt Smith as the new Doctor.
-Smith decided to leave the role of the Doctor in the 50th-anniversary year.
+Davies left the production team in 2009.
+Steven Moffat, a writer under Davies, was announced as his successor the year before; Matt Smith was announced as the new Doctor in January 2009.
+Smith decided to leave the role of the Doctor in 2013, the 50th anniversary year.
 He was replaced by Peter Capaldi.

 In January 2016, Moffat announced that he would step down after the 2017 finale, to be replaced by Chris Chibnall in 2018.
-The tenth series debuted in April 2017, with a Christmas special preceding it in 2016.
+A 2017 Christmas special with Capaldi's Doctor, "Twice Upon a Time", was made before the handover to Chibnall; it was not a part of Moffat's initial plans in 2016.
 Jodie Whittaker, the first female Doctor, appeared in three series, the last of which was shortened due to the COVID-19 pandemic.

-Both Whittaker and Chibnall announced that they would depart the series after a series of 2022 specials following the 13th series.
-Davies returned as showrunner from the 60th-anniversary specials, twelve years after he had left the series previously.
-Bad Wolf co-produces the series in partnership with BBC Studios.
+Both Whittaker and Chibnall announced that they would depart the series after a series of specials in 2022.
+Davies returned as showrunner from the 60th anniversary specials in 2023.
+Bad Wolf co-produces the series in partnership with BBC Studios Productions; from 2022–2025 Disney supported global distribution of the show as part of a 26-episode agreement that included both Doctor Who and spin-off miniseries The War Between the Land and the Sea (2025).
 Bad Wolf's involvement sees Gardner return to the series alongside Davies and Jane Tranter, who recommissioned the series in 2005.

-The 2005 version of Doctor Who is a direct plot continuation of the original 1963–1989 series and the 1996 telefilm.
-This is similar to the 1988 continuation of Mission Impossible, but differs from most other series' relaunches of the time which have either been reboots (for example, Battlestar Galactica and Bionic Woman) or set in the same universe as the original, but in a different time period and with different characters (for example, Star Trek: The Next Generation and spin-offs).